OfficeDev/office-js-docs-pr/docs/develop/common-coding-issues.md

 ## See also

-- [The office-js GitHub repo](https://github.com/OfficeDev/office-js/issues): The issues page is a complete list of known product issues.
+- [[OfficeDev/office-js](https://github.com/OfficeDev/Office JS/issues): The place to report and view issues with the Office Add-ins platform and JavaScript APIs.
-- [Stack Overflow](https://stackoverflow.com/questions/tagged/office-js): A question and answer site for professional and enthusiast programmers.
-Use the "office-js" tag when asking a Stack Overflow question so the community can find it and help.
+- [Stack Overflow](https://stackoverflow.com/questions/tagged/Office JS): The place to ask and view programming questions about the Office JavaScript APIs.
+Be sure to apply the "office-js" tag to your question when posting to Stack Overflow.
-- [User Voice](https://officespdev.uservoice.com/): A place to suggest new features for the Office platform.
+- [User Voice](https://officespdev.uservoice.com/): The place to suggest new features for the Office Add-ins platform and Office JavaScript APIs.